MOVIE POSTER SIZES & TERMS

 OTHER COMPANY MOVIE POSTERS:

 Other Company refers to an independent printing company that operated from 1937 to 1940, providing an affordable alternative to Studio-issued movie posters.
 Other Company posters and lobby cards are noted for their use of bright, bold primary colors and the lack of Studio name.
 Examples of better known Other Company posters include The Adventures of Robin Hood and Angels with Dirty Faces, both of which are prized by collectors for their striking color and design.
 Other Company posters generally carry a disclaimer paragraph (“This advertisement was not produced by the maker or distributor of the motion picture…”).
-Other Company posters were primarily used for films released by Warner Bros. and United Artists.
+Other Company posters were primarily used for films released by Warner Bros., United Artists and Paramount.

 Paperbacking is a conservation method in which a poster is mounted to Japanese rice paper and then attached to acid-free backing board.
 Similar to linenbacking, once mounted a paperbacked poster can then be restored to address small tears or other imperfections in the artwork.
 Paperbacking is usually reserved for card stock posters (lobby cards, inserts, half-sheets, window cards, 30x40s, etc.).